techfromsage/advanced-mis/topics/timeseries.md

 ### Events with class `list.edit`

 This event is designed to give detail about the types of edit events happening to lists.
+Only available if using new list edit.

 | Column | Description | Examples |
 | --- | --- | --- |